cambridge-ceu/csd3/Python/gwas-sumstats-tools.md

 #18 N
 ```

 Note that to comply with the (somewhat unreasonable) requirement, indels are dropped.
-Moreover, CXCL6, FGF.5 and IL.18R1 have p_value=0 so their specifical handling with R is introduced as a generic solution..
+Moreover, a number of proteins including CCL25, CD6, CXCL6, FGF.5,  IL.12B, IL.18R1 and TNFB have p_value=0 so their specifical handling with R is introduced as a generic solution.
 We could obtain the meta-data as required in the submission form,

 ```bash